 In 2003, CCWC partnered with the Environmental Protection Agency (EPA) and the Colorado Division of Reclamation, Mining and Safety (DRMS) to characterize water quality and historic abandoned mine sites in the Coal Creek Watershed.

-By 2010 the initial characterization efforts had evolved into a long-term monitoring program to support the Colorado Department of Public Health and Environment’s (CDPHE) effort to establish appropriate water quality standards to protect water uses in the Coal Creek Watershed and downstream waters.
+Our monitoring program provides data that will be used to establish site-specific standards for lower Coal Creek.
 Currently, CCWC collects approximately 75 water quality samples each year.
 The samples are analyzed for metals and selected anions.
 Cadmium, copper, and zinc are priority metals.
 Results from CCWC’s long-term water quality monitoring program will be used to establish site-specific standards for lower Coal Creek and in the renewal discharge permit for the Keystone Mine Water Treatment Plant.
 Appropriate standards and permit limits will reduce cadmium, copper, and zinc loads and better protect existing water uses in lower Coal Creek and downstream waters. |

 In 2017, CCWC, the Town of Crested Butte, Gunnison County, and High Country Conservation Advocates collaborate with CDPHE, EPA, and Mt.
 Emmons Mining Company (MEMC) to adopt revised water quality standards in lower Coal Creek.